Welcome to Attuned: The Flow State Psychotherapy Blog

 On Writing

-There's a running joke between my dad and me about this.
+With that said, there is a running joke between my dad and me about this.
 Whenever I'm spending time with family, my journal is always nearby.
-Inevitably, there comes a moment when I need to sort through thoughts or emotions — because time with family always brings layers of memory and feeling to process.
+Inevitably, there comes a moment when I need to sort through thoughts or emotions when being with my family because they say “if you think you’re enlightened, go spend a week with your family.”
 A couple of years ago, in one of those moments, my dad looked at me and said, "You've always been a writer."
-Something clicked.
-I owned that part of myself a little more that day.
+Something clicked and I embraced that part of myself a little more that day because my dad saw that part of me.
+My hope is that this blog is, simultaneously, a space for me to explore my own self-expression in a public facing way and a space to offer tools and ideas to live a more attuned, present and meaningful life.

-In fact, just yesterday I stumbled across a journal from 2020–2021 while looking for something else entirely — and I got beautifully sidetracked.
-Getting distracted or going on tangents is a usual experience of mine.
-In adventure therapy, we call this squiggles.
-I was drawn in and then seduced by my own writing — poems I had written, thoughts I had captured, ideas I had planted.
-That particular journal spanned a nine-month guide course called Ceremony and Rites of Passage, and it also marked my transition from a managed care setting into private practice and the dream to build Flow State Psychotherapy, LLC.
+Speaking of meaningful, just yesterday I stumbled across a journal from 2020–2021 while looking for something else entirely and I got beautifully sidetracked.
+Getting distracted or going on tangents is a usual experience of mine and I’ve learned to embrace it.
+In Adventure Therapy, we call these squiggles and they are explored as opportunities to “go off the beaten path” because it may pose an insight.
+Once again, I was drawn in and seduced by my own writing during a nine-month guide course called Ceremony and Rites of Passage.
+This course marked my transition from a managed care setting into building my dream private practice Flow State Psychotherapy, LLC.

 A Little Flow Theory

 Flow State is a synergistic state in which the mind, body, and cognition are in alignment with one's environment.
-When a person is in flow, they are fully and completely present — here and now.
-Flow State is most commonly discussed in the context of sports psychology or peak performance, but with the right awareness, it is far more accessible across a wide range of everyday experiences.
+When a person is in flow, they are fully and completely present or attuned to the here and now.
+Flow State is most commonly discussed in the context of sports psychology or peak performance, positive psychology and has it’s roots Adlerian Psychology.
+I find myself living with a constant question, if the right awareness and knowledge are applied, is it possible to access this state of consciousness more frequently and in everyday experiences?

-One of the people who has most inspired this work for me is Mihaly Csikszentmihalyi, who defines flow as "the psychology of optimal experience."
-What energizes me about his work is the suggestion that with the right conditions and level of engagement, flow is readily accessible — not reserved for elite athletes or rare moments.
+The modern day pioneer of Flow Theory Mihaly Csikszentmihalyi, would say “yes.”
+He defines flow as "the psychology of optimal experience."
+What energizes me about his work is that he suggests that with the right conditions and level of engagement, flow is readily accessible and not reserved for elite athletes or rare moments.

-The reason I was inspired to create Flow State Psychotherapy, LLC was rooted in a theme I observed across fifteen years of practice in three managed care settings, working with hundreds of clients.
-Regardless of diagnosis, specific conditions, impairment level, or available resources, there was a near-universal desire to feel more present — more in flow.
-I was also particularly curious about the role of the therapist-client relationship in cultivating access to this state: first on the micro level between therapist and client, and then transferring that capacity into the client's broader life.
-I first became fascinated with Flow State during graduate school in 2006, and I found my way back to it five and a half years ago when I began envisioning my own practice.
-There are many layers to unpack here, and I'll be breaking this down further in future blogs.
+I was inspired to create Flow State Psychotherapy, LLC because I observed a theme I throughout fifteen years of mental health practice in three managed care settings, while working with hundreds and hundreds of clients.
+What I noticed was, regardless of diagnosis, specific conditions, impairment level, socioeconomic status, or available resources, there was a near-universal desire to feel more present, connected and engaged- i.e. more in flow.
+Specifically, I was also curious about the role the therapist-client relationship plays in cultivating access to this state: first, on the micro level between therapist and client within the session, and second transferring this capacity into the client's broader life.
+I first became fascinated with Flow Theory during graduate school in 2006, and I found my way back to it five and a half years ago when I began envisioning my own practice.
+There are many layers to unpack here that I'll be breaking down in future blogs.

 What's Been Keeping Me

-It felt important to share why there has been such a gap in communication with this wonderful community.
-I've been intending to return to the newsletter for about six months — my last one went out in May.
-The squiggle that pulled me in a different direction was a caregiving role I was called into unexpectedly.
+It felt important to share why there has been such a gap in communication with my readers.
+I've been intending to return to the newsletter for about 10 months since my last one went out in May of 2025.
+The squiggle that pulled me in a different direction was a caregiving role that I was unexpectedly called into.

-In practice, this has looked like: finding a teamwork rhythm with my husband, establishing specific goals (three walks a day for a period of time), working within time parameters (length of each walk), and attending to concrete, tangible tasks like cleaning soiled garments and managing his medication schedule.
-What I've just described is actually a working example of how flow gets created — clear goals, time structure, and full engagement.
-And yet, it also meant I didn't have the energy or bandwidth to organize my thoughts for this space.
+Furthermore, finding flow with my dogs recovery looked like finding a teamwork rhythm with my husband, establishing specific goals (three walks a day), working within time parameters (for 5, 10, 20 min.), and attending to concrete, tangible tasks like cleaning soiled garments and managing a medication schedule.
+What I've just described is a working example of how flow gets created - clear goals, time structure, and full engagement.
+Finally, combining the right amount of challenge with the right amount of skill, creates greater access to the Flow State.

 I hope you enjoy this month's blog and newsletter, and that the resources I've shared feel beneficial or spark something for you.
 Please feel free to share any thoughts or reflections — and thank you, genuinely, for being here.